MyGitHubSite/Udacity-FCND-T1P2-3D-Motion-Planning/README.md

 #### 3. Set grid start position from local position

 To figure out the start location I read in the data file and calculated the search grid as well as the north and east offsets.
-The grid start was set equal to the local poistion minus the offsets.
+The grid start was set equal to the local position minus the offsets.

     # Read in obstacle map
     data = np.loadtxt('colliders.csv', delimiter=',', dtype='Float64', skiprows=2)